NBN (TV station): Origins

 NBN's original owner, the Newcastle Broadcasting and Television Corporation (NBTC) was founded in May 1958 to begin preparations for the upcoming television licence allocations.
 The main shareholders in NBTC were United Broadcasting Company (owned by the Lamb family, owners of radio station 2KO), Airsales Broadcasting Company (owners of local radio station 2HD), and the Newcastle Morning Herald & Miners Advocate (to be bought out by John Fairfax & Sons).
 In accordance with the Australian Broadcasting Control Board regulations, at least 50% of the company had to be locally owned.
-750,000 shares were made available by the NBTC (at 10 shillings, equivalent to $1 each).
-Approximately 2000 people bought shares.
+Approximately 2,000 people bought shares.

 The Australian Broadcasting Control Board awarded the commercial television licence for the Newcastle and Hunter Valley area to the NBTC on 1 August 1961.
 NBN-3 would transmit on VHF channel 3, from a transmitter atop Mount Sugarloaf near Newcastle.
 Council approval for the transmitter was issued on 17 July that year.

 The call-letters, NBN, were derived from the company's name, Newcastle Broadcasting and Television Corporation, with the second N representing New South Wales, as required by law.
-Unofficially, it stood for Newcastle Broadcasting Network.
+Unofficially, it stood for "Newcastle Broadcasting Network".

 Construction began in November 1961, supervised by engineers from RCA in the United States.
 It was a step backwards for RCA, building a new station transmitting in black and white while colour television was fast becoming the norm in the United States.
 Ninety per cent of the original equipment was imported from the United States, and held in bond until they were due to be installed.
 Equipment was purchased with colour production and transmission in mind, so that only 20% modification would be required when colour came to NBN.
 Studios were to be built on a 3 acre block at Mosbri Crescent, near the city centre.

 Work on the 142 m transmitter was delayed by a combination of weather, the conditions for the road leading to Mount Sugarloaf, and excited sightseers blocking work trucks during the weekends.
 During that time, the technical team stayed at the top of the mountain.
 The construction took eight months at a cost of $1.5 million, and required staff to work seven days a week (except on Christmas Day) to make the deadline.

 Test transmissions took place in early 1962, and could be seen as far away as Muswellbrook, Avalon, Katoomba, Lithgow, Gloucester and around Port Kembla.